What is RSI?

 If you can’t stop or modify your actions at work, several things may help to relieve your symptoms on a temporary basis, including the following:

-You may be prescribed medication such as anti-inflammatory painkillers, muscle relaxants, antidepressants or – if your RSI stops you from getting a good night’s sleep – sleeping tablets.
+You may be prescribed medication such as anti-inflammatory painkillers, muscle relaxants or low-dose antidepressants.

 If you have a type of RSI that’s causing a well-defined area of inflammation – such as carpal tunnel – you may be advised to have one or more steroid injections to reduce the inflammation.

 Your GP may refer you to a physiotherapist (or you could see a physiotherapist privately).
 He or she may show you exercises to help stretch and strengthen particular muscles or offer ultrasound or infrared wave therapy.
-A physiotherapist may also be help you improve your posture.
+A physiotherapist may also be help you improve your posture and offer treatments such as ultrasound therapy, infrared wave treatment and transcutaneous electrical nerve stimulation (TENS).

 In certain cases that involve problems with nerves or tendons – such as carpal tunnel syndrome or Dupuytren’s contracture – surgery may be recommended